kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 The `kind` of these objects will be `CronTab` from the spec of the CustomResourceDefinition object you created above.

-Please note that it might take a few seconds for the endpoint to be created.
+It might take a few seconds for the endpoint to be created.
 You can watch the `Established` condition of your CustomResourceDefinition to be true or watch the discovery information of the API server for your resource to show up.